 Finding: Not Applicable.
-The applicant has not proposed an alternative mitigation plan.
+The applicant has not proposed an alternative mitigation plan in accordance with this section.

 17.41.080 - Tree preservation within subdivisions and partitions-Dedicated tract (Option 2).
 A. Applicants for new subdivision and partition plats may delineate and show the regulated trees or groves as either a separate tract or part of a larger tract that meets the requirements of subsection D. of this section.